Overview of a research degree

 Key to acronyms

-RTS: Research Training Scheme (the Australian government funding scheme for domestic research degree tuition fees
+RTP: Research Training Program (the Australian government funding scheme for domestic research degree tuition fees)

 *These timelines are indicative and based on full-time enrolment.
 The timelines will be doubled for part-time enrolment (excluding Reviews of Progress, which must be undertaken by all students every 6 months).
 Exegesis-based assessment follows the same timelines as thesis-based assessment.